boschglobal/locator_ros_bridge/bosch_locator_bridge_utils/README.md

 This package provides utilities to use `bosch_locator_bridge` directly with [Nav2].
 It provides the ROKIT Locator map as a grid map, and calculates the corresponding transformation from the localization poses.

-The package has been tested under [ROS 2] Galactic and Ubuntu 20.04.
+The package has been tested under [ROS 2] Humble and Ubuntu 22.04.

 ## Quick Start